conceptsandtraining/doil/README.md

 ## Included tools

-This toolbox comes with three handy tools.
+This toolbox comes with some handy tools.
 Execute these scripts inside of your project folder

 * `/manage/up.sh` starts a container
 * `/manage/down.sh` stops a container